EpochStudio/Galaxies-ToS-Privacy/new/privacy.md

 Normally we only collect the data that the Discord API has given to us, however when getting dedicated assistance/support from the "service" developers, we may ask you for your Name, Email Address ("Personal Information"), and/or any other information that you wish to provide us with.
 If you wish not to provide these information, you may tell the "service" Developer that is currently assisting you.

-Any Personal Data we collect about you will not be kept permanent, the Personal Data you provide us will be immediately destroyed after the "Support/Assistance" regarding the "service"
+Any Personal Data we collect will not be kept permanent, the Personal Data you provide us will be immediately destroyed after the "Support/Assistance" regarding the "service"

 ## What rights you have over your data